tcusick8/ds4021-final-proj/README.md

 The python version used for the Neural Network, Random Forest, and SVM models is 3.13.1.
 The python version used for the penalized linear model was **[insert python version here]**.
 Each model is kept in its own jupyter notebook with the title matching the model configuration.
 Packages used include pandas, numpy, matplotlib, scikit-learn, and pytorch.
 All members of the group operated on a Mac operating system.

 ## Documentation Map
+Our repo is mapped out as follows:
+NOTEBOOKS:
+- EDA.ipynb
+- Neural_Network.ipynb
+- RF-final.ipynb
+- NVM.ipynb
+OUTPUT:
+data:
+- Test Sets (this is a link to a Google Drive because the files were too large to store directly in Github) README.md